jonnonz1/nz-statute-book/acts/public/2014/veterans-support-act-2014.md

   - **spouse** means the husband or wife of an applicant or person receiving a veteran’s pension, as the case may require.
 (2) Unless the context otherwise requires,—
   (a) any word or expression used in this Part but not defined in this Part has the same meaning as it has in section 7 of this Act; and
-  (b) any word or expression used in this Part but not defined in this Part or in section 7 of this Act has the meaning given to it in section 3(1) of the Social Security Act 1964.
+  (b) any word or expression used in this Part but not defined in this Part or in section 7 of this Act has the meaning given to it in Schedule 2 of the Social Security Act 2018.

 ### 159 Meaning of living alone
 (1) A single person (person A) is living alone only if he or she meets the 2 conditions specified in subsections (2) and (3).